Skip to main content

 Race Identification

 If you are racing in the South West Region, number boards are supplied and the nominated Team Leader for the race will give this to you at the race.
 This is a rectangle of white plastic that fits into a slot on the back of the boat.
-Out of region, if a group is going to the race from Club some boards will be taken.
+Out of region, if a group is going to the race from the club some boards will be taken.

 If you start racing regularly you might decide to purchase your own board.
 You can have a happy five minutes constructing your number out of the black electrician’s tape you bought at Halfords, and then a frustrating ten minutes trying to get the plate into the slot.
-At some of the bigger races, there are travelling shops which sell them, but you can’t rely on this.

 If you are racing in a South West region race you need to wear club colours to qualify for Hasler points. club members can buy DCC race Vests here.